 The Workload Control Plane, Namespace Segments, and Tier-1 Gateways

 Each vSphere namespace requires an SDDC network segment.
 To preserve network isolation between namespaces, the workload control plane creates a Tier-1 router in your SDDC network for each namespace you create.
-These routers, which are listed in the Tier-1 Gateways page of the SDDC Networking & Security tab handle east-west traffic between containers connected to the namespace segment, and route north-south traffic through namespace egress and ingress points.
+These routers, which are listed on the Tier-1 Gateways page of the SDDC NSX Manager and Networking & Security tab, handle east-west traffic between containers connected to the namespace segment, and route north-south traffic through namespace egress and ingress points.
 They function much like the Compute Gateway (CGW) in your SDDC, but unlike the CGW, which is created as part of the SDDC and persists for the life of the SDDC, these per-namespace Tier-1 gateways are created and destroyed along with the Tanzu namespaces they support.

 How Tanzu Activation Affects an SDDC Network